-“More restrictions may be needed if noncompliance leads to hospitalizations and transmission,” county Supervisor Hilda Solis said on Monday.
+“More restrictions may be needed if noncompliance leads to hospitalizations and transmission,” L.A.
+County Supervisor Hilda Solis said on Monday.
 “We need to be vigilant and always do what is best for our residents.
 While we continue to wait for more vaccines to come, our actions still matter a great deal.”

 VACCINE ELIGIBILITY SHIFTS

 Newsom also announced Monday that the state will switch to an age-based vaccine eligibility system after those who are 65 and older, as well as first responders, health-care workers, agricultural workers and school staff members, receive vaccines.

 Currently, in L.A. county, health-care workers, long-term care residents and people 65 and older are eligible to receive the vaccine.
 But many have complained that the state’s vaccine rollout has been slow, with some worrying there aren’t enough doses or that the wrong groups are being prioritized.

 “We’re not losing sight of any of those fundamentals, any of our values,” Newsom said, “but we realize we have got to increase throughput here, and while we are proud of the framework we put out, CDC put out … we recognize it has advantages, and it has disadvantages as it relates [to] speed and efficiency.”

 Newsom also said that the state had launched a pilot service at myturn.ca.gov, a web application that allows residents to be notified when they are eligible to receive the vaccine.